-These objectives are achieved through lectures, workshops and seminars, private study, supervised clinical placements and research practice, including the presentation of a doctoral thesis, an audit of clinical activity, a service-related project and case reports.The variety of study methods used on the course allows students to be exposed to a wide range of experienced clinical psychologists and other professionals, mainly based in the north-west.
+These objectives are achieved through lectures, workshops, private study, supervised clinical placements and research practice, including the presentation of a doctoral thesis, an audit of clinical activity, a service-related project, a live observation and case reports.The variety of study methods used on the course allows students to be exposed to a wide range of experienced clinical psychologists and other professionals, mainly based in the north-west.

 Coursework and assessment

 Trainees are rated by clinical supervisors for clinical knowledge and competence at the end of each placement.
 Failure to achieve satisfactory ratings may lead to discontinuation of training.
-Trainees present, and must pass, a total of five pieces of work, including four case reports and an audit of clinical activity carried out during the first or second year and a service related project carried out in the third year.
+Trainees present, and must pass, a total of five pieces of work, including four case reports (one being a live observation) and an audit of clinical activity carried out during the first or second year and a service related project carried out in the third year.

 There are short examinations at the end of each teaching block in March and June of Year 1, and March and June of Year 2.
 Resits of all papers are allowed.
 Confirmation of registration is dependent upon passing these examinations.
 Clinical case reports may also be the subject of viva voce examination at this stage.
 University regulations permit a candidate to resit failed examinations in August of the same year.